 Edison was married twice, once to Mary Stilwell from 1871 to 1884 and again to Mina Miller in 1886.
 Edison loved Morse Code: He proposed to Mina by tapping out the words.
 Of his six children, he nicknamed daughter Marion “Dot” after the messaging system.
 Thomas Jr., who was born in 1876, was “Dash.”

 Some accounts of Edison’s parenting approach are less than flattering.
-With daughter Madeline, he’d reportedly present impromptu quizzes at the breakfast table and apply a hot spoon to the back of her hand if she answered too slowly, or incorrectly.
+According to one Thomas Edison biography, with daughter Madeline, he’d reportedly present impromptu quizzes at the breakfast table and apply a hot spoon to the back of her hand if she answered too slowly, or incorrectly.
 Edison's kids were issued a daily quota of encyclopedia-reading and other intellectual tasks.

 It’s believed that Thomas Jr. found this environment to be oppressive, having neither the ambition nor the aptitude to sharpen his mind with formal education.
 He dropped out of an elite prep school at age 17 before earning his diploma, prompting his father to observe that his son desired fame more than a sense of actual accomplishment.